simonredfern/SimonSaysSeeq/SimonSaysSeeqTeensyBetweener/README.md

 CV 1 Out is Gate A

-CV 2 Out is currently undefined (opposite of Gate A in Future)
+CV 2 Out is Gate B (opposite of Gate A sequence)

 CV 3 Out is LFO (carrier) A * Decaying Env (Modulator) A